peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

    to be kept in the main memory between time steps.

 3. **Day/night segmentation.** The ACRANEB2 scheme performs calculations
-   on blocks of grid points in a vectorizable form[^4].
+   on blocks of grid points in a vectorisable form[^4].
 The shortwave computations are only performed on segments of grid points where the Sun is in the sky.
    This selection has to be extended with grid points where the zenith angle is positive at any time during the intermittency period.

-4. **Modularization.** The shortwave intermittency implementation required more modularization in terms of decoupling the shortwave and longwave computations of optical thickness.
+4. **Modularisation.** The shortwave intermittency implementation required more modularisation in terms of decoupling the shortwave and longwave computations of optical thickness.

 [^4]: In the sense of performing an operation on a sequence of values